FuseOrg/Feedie/README.md

 What things you need to install the software and how to install them

-> Database server such as myPHPadmin
+* Database server such as myPHPadmin
-> Server such as Apache
+* Server such as Apache
+* Web browser such as Chrome

 ### Installing